 The Motorola Accompli 008 is one of the most functional mobile phones I have ever laid hands on.
-It is a handset to be respected for its technological content.
+It is a handset to be respected for its advanced features.
 GPRS.
 WAP.
-Touch-screen.
+Touch-screen with stylus.
 Email Client.
 Infra-red.
 Data Cable connectivity.
 Calendar.
 Sketch pad for drawings.
 Note pad for text.
 Print documents via infra-red.
 Need I go on?

 Motorola Accompli 008 Review: Form Factor